svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

   map(~select_if(., not_all_na)) -> splitGSS
 ```

 Observe what this does to the data in the case of the World Values Survey.
+Do note the dimensions I report here omit the unique identifier (`uid`) I created.

 <table id="stevetable">